marcuswangweihow/FBDD/Frag_to_lead/Fragment_preprocessing/Readme.md

     - Add explicit hydrogens.
     - Sanitize molecules with RDKit; molecules failing sanitization are logged and skipped.
     - Full logging of cleaning status into CSV for traceability.
+    - Generation of `sanitization_report.json` provides a **transparent QC snapshot** of the preprocessing stage of the fragment library.

 3. **3D Conformer Generation (ETKDGv3)**
     - Generate initial low-energy 3D conformers using **RDKit ETKDGv3**.